tbttin/notes/makes/gnu-make-manual.md

   + The `VPATH` search path,

   + And then in the directories `/lib`, `/usr/lib`, and `prefix/lib` (normally `/usr/local/lib`).

 - For example, if there is a `/usr/lib/libcurses.a` library on your system (and no `/usr/lib/libcurses.so` file), then

     ```makefile
   foo : foo.c -lcurses
           cc $^ -o $@
     ```

   would cause the command `cc foo.c /usr/lib/libcurses.a -o foo` to be executed when foo is older than `foo.c` or than `/usr/lib/libcurses.a`.

 - The default value for `.LIBPATTERNS` is `lib%.so lib%.a`, which provides the default behavior described above.

   You can turn off link library expansion completely by setting this variable to an empty value.

 [#Libraries_002fSearch]

-## Phony Targets {#Phony-Targets}
+## Phony Targets

 - There are two reasons to use a phony target:

   + To avoid a conflict with a file of the same name.

   + To improve performance (the implicit rule search is skipped for `.PHONY` targets).

 - Phony targets are also useful in conjunction with *recursive* invocations of `make`.

   A loop in recipe method is suck:

   + The loop will continue to build the rest of the directories even when one fails (`-k` option makes shell exit code handling suck).

   + We cannot take advantage of `make`s ability to build targets in *parallel*, since there is only one rule.

 - The *phony* sub-directories way: